killermann/facilitator-cards/content/cards/strike-a-pose.md

 prop_1: "None"
 prop_2: ""
 prop_3: ""
-explanation: "Have the group move so that everyone has room to move, but can still easily see one another.
-Explain you\'re going to give them a prompt, then they’ll have 5 seconds to think of a way to express their reaction using their bodies.
-After a 5 second countdown, everyone strikes their pose, holding it for a moment so others can notice."
+explanation: "Have the group rearrange so that everyone has room to move, but can still easily see one another.
+Explain that you\'re going to give them a prompt and they’ll have five seconds to think of a way to express their reaction using their bodies.
+After a five-second countdown, everyone strikes their pose, holding it for a moment so others can notice."
 longer_context: ""
 external_link: ""
 general_notes: ""